evomimic/map-narratives/docs/drafts/vital-capital-flows.md

 This allows **capital-aware decision-making**, such as:

 - Pausing new Promises if a capital type is overdrawn
-- Rebalancing within a Collective Cell
+- Rebalancing within an Agent Space
 - Inviting support or restoration from allied Cells

 ---